alex-powell-1/business-automations/README.md

-Business Automations
+# Business Automations

 Author: Alex Powell

 Business Automations is a collection of automations built to enhance productivity and reduce manual data manipulation at a retail store location that integrates a SQL database with the BigCommerce e-commerce platform.
 Automations include:

-- Automatic Current Stock Upload
-- Automatic SMS/MMS notifications based on customer buying behavior
-- Automatic photo resizing and reformatting for e-commerce platform
-- Automatic setting of bestseller status, sort order status, and featured items status based on predictive analysis
-- Automatic setting of e-commerce related items based on popular choices (by revenue) within same categories
-- Automatic setting of tierred pricing levels for commercial accounts based on past-six-months revenue
-- Automatic setting of e-commerce flags for products based on stock quantities and statuses
-- Automatic setting of product brands based on product descriptions
-- Automatic generation and email delivery of styled "Administrative Report" and "Revenue Report" to administrative and accounting departments
+## Engines
 At the core of this application, there are four "engines" (database engine, sms engine, WebDav engine, and email engine) for getting, setting, and distributing data.
 These modules are found within the setup folder.

-This application also has useful classes for products (in product_tools.products.py) and customers (in customers.customers.py) that instantiate useful variables in the constructor from the SQL database.
+This application has useful classes for products (in product_tools.products.py) and customers (in customers.customers.py) that instantiate useful variables in the constructor from the SQL database.

-Logging of all data manipulation is handled by functions with the setup.create_log.py module.
+## Logging
+When the application runs for the first time each day, it will create a log file: log_directory/business_automations/automations_month_day_year.txt This log file will be passed into each of the automation functions as an argument and error and success messages will be written to the file before finally closing after all functions have concluded.

+## Decoupling of Processes
+When the application runs for the first time each day, it will create a log file: log_directory/business_automations/automations_month_day_year.txt This log file will be passed into each of the automation functions as an argument and error and success messages will be written to the file before finally closing after all functions have concluded.

+# Automations:
+## Twice Per Hour Tasks
+### 1) Create New Counterpoint Customers
+Parse data from a csv of marketing leads.
+Find leads from today and check if they are already counterpoint customers.
+If they are not, create a new customer in counterpoint with the info supplied by the customer.
+Utilizes the NCR Counterpoint API.
+Keeps a record of newly created contacts in the log_directory/new_customers.csv

+### 2) Set 'Contact 1' field in Counterpoint to be the concatenation of FST_NAM and LST_NAM
+Per the request of company admin, Counterpoint's Contact 1 field should be the concatenation of FST_NAM and LST_NAM where the customer name type is 'P' (Person).
+The process begins by finding customers with a null in CONTCT_1 and filters out any customers whose first name is 'Change' and last name is 'Name'.
+These disregarded edge cases are the result of employee error when inputting new customers at the point of sale.
+This function then title cases the result and updates the SQL database with the new value for CONTCT_1

+## Hourly Tasks
+### 3) Check for internet connection
+This server will check for an internet connection.
+If the function determines there is no connection, the application will log the disconnected state and force a restart.
+To determine if there is an internet connection, the server will attempt to ping three reliable hosts ("https://www.google.com/", "1.1.1.1", "8.8.8.8").
+If ping fails to ALL three, the application will declare an disconnected state and initiate the reboot.

+### 4) Inventory Upload
+This process will get long description, price, and quantity available for all active items (defined below) for the retail and wholesale customer segments and upload this data as a csv to the BigCommerce WebDAV server for use in a datatables.net data table implementation that is hosted at oururl.com/availability and oururl.com/commercial.
+#### Definition of active item
+An item will be active should it's STAT field be set to 'A' and it's QTY_AVAIL >= 0

+### 5) Photo Resizing/Reformatting
+This process will resize and reformat photos to the ideal specifications for the BigCommerce e-commerce platform.
+#### Resizing
+If a .jpg image is larger than 1.8 MB, the function will use the Lanczos resampling algorithm to reduce file size while also reducing resolution to the specified constant in the module.
+For BigCommerce, this has been set to 1280x1280 pixels in January of 2024, though the process will maintain the aspect ratios of non-1:1 ratio images.
+Furthermore, this process will maintain the image rotation metadata (EXIF_ORIENTATION).
+#### Reformatting
+All files ending in .jpeg will be renamed to .jpg.
+All files ending in .png will have their alpha layer stripped and will be converted to .jpg